joakim-brannstrom/dextool/README.md

  - Analyze.
 Analyze C/C++ code to generate complexity numbers such as McCabe.
  - C TestDouble.
 Analyze C code to generate a test double implementation.
  - C++ TestDouble.
 Analyze C++ code to generate a test double implementation.
- - UML.
-Analyze C/C++ code to generate PlantUML diagrams.
+ - Compilation Database.
+Tool for manipulating db(s) such as merge, compiler flag filtering, relative->absolute path.
+   Usually called compile_commands.json.
+ - Mutate.
+Mutation testing tool for C/C++.
  - GraphML.
 Analyze C/C++ code to generate a GraphML representation.
    Call chains, type usage, classes as _groups_ of methods and members.
  - Intercept.
 Analyze a C header together with a config to generate interceptor functions.
- - Compilation Database.
-Tool for manipulating db(s) such as merge, compiler flag filtering, relative->absolute path.
-   Usually called compile_commands.json.
+ - UML.
+Analyze C/C++ code to generate PlantUML diagrams.

 # Plugin Status

+"C TestDouble", production ready.
-The plugin "C Test Double" is with release v1.0.0 guaranteed to be stable regarding how the generated code behaves and the how the _user_ interacts with it.
+The API of the generated code and how it behaves is stable.

-The other plugins are not stable.
-Please open an issue if _you_ need a plugin to stabilize.
+"C++ TestDouble" is nearing production quality.

+"Mutate" is under heavy development.

 # Getting Started